AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 With the support of AWS IAM role, there is no need to enter an AWS access key and secret key when creating an access account on an Aviatrix controller.
 Instead, two IAM roles will be created.
-The Aviatrix controller will use the dynamically obtained security credentials to request access to AWS resources.
+The Aviatrix Controller will use the dynamically obtained security credentials to request access to AWS resources.
 A role-based IAM cloud account helps to reduce the risk of AWS credentials being compromised.